-In order to test the hypothesis that the rapid formation of degradation products, including Ru(0) nanoparticles, could have been formed on the electrodes surface, CPE experiments were run for 2 h, at which time CV experiments were performed, first with the electrode "as is", and then after cleaning the electrode with a low lint delicate task wipe saturated with dry MeCN (Fig. S10, ESI).
-These experiments clearly show that a catalyticallyactive film forms on the surface of the electrode, likely containing Ru(0) nanoparticles and possibly other Ru degradation products.
-This might be the cause of the less efficient catalytic abilities detected in the bulk solutions test discussed above, since rapid decomposition of the Ru complexes at the surface of the CPE electrode could be the cause behind their lack of activity.
-This degradation process was also examined by sonicating with EtOH the working electrode immediately after the 2 h CPE experiment, in order to remove any solid species deposited on it.
-This EtOH mixtures were then drop-casted for TEM samples.
-The TEM images show a variety of electron rich disordered clusters, thus supporting the hypothesis that Ru(0) particles are deposited on the electrode (Fig. S12, ESI).
+In order to test the hypothesis that the rapid formation of degradation products, including Ru(0) nanoparticles, could have been on the electrode surface, CPE experiments were run for 2 h, after which CV experiments were performed, first with the electrode "as is", and then after cleaning the electrode with a low lint delicate task wipe saturated with dry MeCN (Fig. S10, ESI†).
+These experiments clearly show that a catalytically active film forms on the surface of the electrode, likely containing Ru(0) nanoparticles and possibly other Ru degradation products.
+This might be the cause of the less efficient catalytic abilities detected in the bulk-solution tests discussed above since rapid decomposition of the Ru complexes at the surface of the CPE electrode could be the cause behind their lack of activity.
+This degradation process was also examined by sonicating the working electrode with EtOH immediately after the 2 h CPE experiment in order to remove any solid species deposited on it.
+These EtOH mixtures were then drop-cast for TEM samples.
+The TEM images show a variety of electron-rich disordered clusters, thus supporting the hypothesis that Ru(0) particles are deposited on the electrode (Fig. S12, ESI[†]).